futureflsl/sample-biopsy/README.md

 EN|[CN](README_cn.md)

-# Face Emotion<a name="EN-US_TOPIC_0167573069"></a>
+# Biopsy<a name="EN-US_TOPIC_0167573069"></a>

-Developers can deploy the application on the Atlas 200 DK to predict the face expression in the video by using the camera.
+Developers can deploy the application on the Atlas 200 DK to predict the biopsy in the video by using the camera.

 ## Prerequisites<a name="en-us_topic_0182554631_section137245294533"></a>